1099-MISC Form for Reporting Non-Employee Income

 There are exceptions to the requirement to send a 1099-MISC to a non-employee, including those for attorneys.
-See this article about who must receive a 1099-MISC form, for more details.
+Be sure to understand who must receive a 1099-MISC form.

 Before a potential recipient can receive a 1099-MISC, they must complete a W-9 form.
 This form is similar to a W-4 form that new employees must complete at hire.
 The W-9 form includes name and address and, most importantly, the recipient's tax identification number.

 How Is a 1099-MISC Different From a W-2 Form?